Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Performance

-The performance specifications of the top-end ID.2 SUV will likely be similar to those of the ID.
+The performance specifications of the top-end ID.2 SUV (GTI) will likely be similar to those of the ID.
 2all.
 The concept has a 166 kW (223 hp) motor that lets it accelerate from 0 to 100 km/h (0 to 62 mph) in under seven seconds and achieve a top speed of 160 km/h (99 mph).
-The base ID.2 SUV should have a 110 kW (145 hp) front motor.
+The base ID.2 SUV should have a 110 kW (145 hp) front motor to meet cost and range requirements.

 Battery & Range

-ID.2 customers will get two different battery pack options, one consisting of lithium iron phosphate (LFP) cells and the other comprising nickel manganese cobalt (NMC) cells, Grünitz revealed in the interview with Edison.
-We expect the ID.2 SUV to be available with the same options.
+ID.2 customers will get two battery pack options, one consisting of lithium iron phosphate (LFP) cells and the other comprising nickel manganese cobalt (NMC) cells, Grünitz revealed in the interview with Edison.
+We expect the ID.2 X to be available with the same options.

-As for the other battery pack made of NMC cells, we expect it to have an energy storage capacity of close to 50 kWh and allow a WLTP range of around 425 km (265 miles).
+As for the second option consisting of NMC cells, we expect an energy storage capacity of 56 kWh and allow a WLTP range of around 430 km (267 miles).
 Customers traveling longer distances and inter-city journeys would prefer this battery to avoid range anxiety.

 Unified cell format